iqtree/iqtree.github.io/doc/workshop/molevol2022.md

 If you instead want to run it on your computer, [download version 2.1.2](https://github.com/iqtree/iqtree2/releases/tag/v2.1.2) and [install](../Quickstart) the binary for your platform.
 Do not download version 2.2.0 from the main IQ-TREE website, it is not as stable as 2.1.2 (sorry).
 For the next steps, the folder containing your `iqtree2` executable should be added to your PATH enviroment variable so that IQ-TREE can be invoked by simply entering `iqtree2` at the command-line.
 Alternatively, you can also copy `iqtree2` binary into your system search.
+Note that this does not apply if you are using the virtual machines.

 1) Input data
 -------------
 <div class="hline"></div>

 We will use a Turtle data set to demonstrate the use of IQ-TREE throughout this workshop tutorial.
 We try to resolve a once hotly debated phylogenetic position of Turtles, relative to Crocodiles and Birds.
-There are three possible relationships between them and we wanna know which one is the true one:
+There are three possible relationships between them and we want to know which one is the true one:

 ![Three possible trees of Turtles, Crocodiles and Birds](data/turtle.png)

 (Picture courtesy of Jeremy Brown)

-If you are logged into the virtual machine, you can copy the data from `moledata/iqtreelab/` folder.
-The two input files are (which can also be downloaded from the following link):
+If you are logged into the virtual machine, you can copy the data from `moledata/iqtreelab/` folder:

+	cd
+	cp -r moledata/iqtreelab .
+	cd iqtreelab

+This folder contains two input files (which can also be downloaded from the following link):

 * [turtle.fa](data/turtle.fa): The DNA alignment (in FASTA format), which is a subset of the original Turtle data set used to assess the phylogenetic position of Turtle relative to Crocodile and Bird ([Chiari et al., 2012]).
 * [turtle.nex](data/turtle.nex): The partition file (in NEXUS format) defining 29 genes, which are a subset of the published 248 genes ([Chiari et al., 2012]).